Nintendo Direct Rundown – Exciting News And Reveals For Gaming System

 Star Wars: Jedi Knight II Throws us Back from 2019 to 2002

-The old Star Wars video games are certainly on our list for an upcoming History of Gaming piece, and 2002’s Star Wars: Jedi Knight II: Jedi Outcast is one of the games that’d be worth discussing.
+The old Star Wars video games are certainly on our list for an upcoming History of Gaming (check out our Gears of War Post too!) piece, and 2002’s Star Wars: Jedi Knight II: Jedi Outcast is one of the games that’d be worth discussing.
 The title is going to be playable on the Switch and PS4 September 24th.